muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

 Download the NED you need from the following link https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds

-I downloaded the IOSXR NED `ncs-5.5-cisco-iosxr-7.33.signed.bin` in the example.
-However you might see the different latest NED for the latest NSO version.
+I downloaded the IOSXR NED `ncs-5.5-cisco-iosxr-7.33.signed.bin` in this example.
+However you might see the different or latest NED for the latest NSO version.

 ### Step 2: Extract the IOSXR NED Binary